 Minimum specified performance includes prevention of large scale yielding.

-The failure of the item shall not result in the release of any part or fragment which can create a catastrophic or critical hazard.
+The failure of the item shall not result in the release of any part or fragment which can create a catastrophic hazard.

 For payloads on the NSTS or ISS, including transportation events to ISS, as minimum the mass and momentum limits defined in 6.1e are used.
 More in general, the maximum acceptable mass and velocity of released items is based on the results of the hazard analysis.